/

 2. Address Verification System (AVS)

-• It helps detect suspicious transactions where the address doesn't match the cardholder's information.
+• Detects transactions where the address doesn't match the cardholder's information.

 3. Card Verification Value (CVV)

-• Require customers to enter the CVV code on their payment cards.
+• Require the CVV code on payment cards.

-• Reduces the likelihood of fraudsters using stolen credit card information.
+• Reduces the likelihood of fraudsters using stolen card data.

 4. Device Fingerprinting